 Many expose themselves to cyber security risks by failing to delete accounts they no longer use, leaving valuable personal data and financial information in accounts where the password and login have remained the same for an extended period.
 Two-thirds of survey respondents copped to having unused accounts online.

 British consumers often find out their information is compromised when they are refused a loan or credit card, or when they are turned down for a cell phone contract.

 Experian offers advice for protecting sensitive information from cyber security threats, all of which should be familiar to those who read Avatier blogs regularly.
 These include avoiding obvious passwords, such as our pet’s name; ensure passwords are at least eight characters in length; mix upper and lower case letters, numbers and symbols; create a system, such as basing passwords on lyrics to favorite songs; and keep an eye on credit reports.

-Corporate, government, education and IT teams in other markets turn to our Password Station™ and Password Bouncer™ as a password management solution to protect the critical data within their organizations.
+Corporate, government, education and IT teams in other markets turn to our Password Management™ and Password Bouncer™ as a password management solution to protect the critical data within their organizations.
 Consumers in the U.K., U.S. and elsewhere should make the leap that if professional organizations go to great lengths to protect their critical data and reduce their cyber security risks.
 You should as well.

 Learn the Top 10 Password Management Best Practices for successful implementations from industry experts.
 Use this guide to sidestep the challenges that typically derail enterprise password management projects.